top of page

 about

-Yasmin Alrabiei is an Iraqi writer and researcher based in London.
-Her writing has been published in books including the Hajar Book of Rage by Hajar Press and in articles in Atmos, WePresent, ICON, GQ, Dazed MENA, Rolling Stone MENA and more.
+Yasmin is an Iraqi writer and researcher based in London.
+Her work spans cultural criticism, personal essay, and investigative features, and has appeared in books such as The Hajar Book of Rage by Hajar Press, as well as in publications including Atmos, WePresent, ICON, GQ, Dazed MENA, Dazed, Rolling Stone, and more.

 Alongside her creative practice, Yasmin has worked in cultural insights research and behavioural economics, collaborating with global clients such as Netflix, Virgin Atlantic, Bumble and Adidas.
-Her professional work has centred on audience understanding, mixed-methods research, and the cultural dynamics that shape media engagement.
+She has also done consulting for COPA90.
+Her skills include audience understanding, mixed-methods research, and analysing the cultural dynamics that shape media engagement.

 print/digital